 Codeine Addiction Treatment

-As an effective pain-relief medication, doctors prescribe codeine on a frequent basis to treat conditions involving mild to moderate pain.
-Codeine has a fast-acting effect on pain symptoms as well as other pleasant effects, such as calm and euphoria.
-When taken as prescribed there’s a fairly low risk of addiction, but the risk is still there.
+As an effective pain-relief medication, doctors prescribe codeine frequently to treat conditions involving mild to moderate pain.
+Codeine has a fast-acting effect on pain symptoms as well as other pleasant effects, such as calmness and euphoria.
+When taken as prescribed, there’s a fairly low risk of addiction, but the risk is still there.

 The addiction potential has to do with the way codeine interacts with pain receptors in the brain.
 When used for recreational purposes, the potential for codeine addiction increases considerably.
 Codeine addiction treatment focuses on undoing the physical and psychological damage caused by the misuse of codeine drugs.